 The Frederick Douglass Institutes of Pennsylvania’s State System of Higher Education offer teaching opportunities to graduate students who are pursuing careers as university faculty and who are entering the final year of terminal degree and/or doctoral programs.

-As a Frederick Douglass Scholars Fellow, scholars will teach and/or co-teach during the summer session(s) or full academic year (depending on term of appointment), continue their research, and contribute to the life of the university.
+As a Frederick Douglass Scholars Fellow, scholars will teach and/or co-teach during the summer session(s) or full academic year (depending on the term of appointment), continue their research, and contribute to the life of the university.
 Fellows will receive mentorship and professional support from experienced faculty, helping them to prepare for academic careers and job searches.
-Dates of employment vary among universities, but typically run during May – August 2018 for summer appointments, or August 2018 – May 2019 for full year appointments.
+Dates of employment vary among universities but typically run during May to August 2019 for summer appointments, or August 2019 to May 2020 for full-year appointments.

-Priority given to completed applications postmarked by February 7, 2018.
+Priority is given to completed applications postmarked by February 1, 2019.
 Applications and more information are available on the Frederick Douglass Foundation website.